Envato staff discuss how they juggle work and family commitments

 Increasingly, workplaces around the world are realising that more needs to be done to accommodate all types of employees – not just those who neatly fit the 9-5, Monday to Friday workweek of the twentieth century.

-As a part of Envato’s commitment to providing an inclusive workplace for all people, we’ve focused on ensuring that our workplace is supportive to our employee’s needs and lifestyles.
+As a part of Envato’s commitment to providing an inclusive workplace for all people, we’ve focused on ensuring that our workplace is supportive of our employee’s needs and lifestyles.
 Our full-time remote staff, part-time employees, and employees based at Envato’s Melbourne HQ all enjoy a flexible, results-based workplace.
 This benefits all of our team, regardless of their commitments outside of work.

 He also says to give yourself a break sometimes.
 “Parents put a lot of pressure on themselves.
 To be the perfect partner, the perfect parent, the perfect employee, etc. My advice would be to take the time to ground yourself.
 Go easy on yourself.
 Know you’re doing the best that you can.
 It’s okay to have a hard day.”